Privacy Policy

 Subprocessors and third-party services

 We rely on a small, vetted set of subprocessors to run the Service.
-Each is contractually bound to appropriate confidentiality, security, and data-protection obligations, and each is used only for the purposes described below.
+Each is contractually bound to appropriate confidentiality, security, and data-protection obligations.

 - Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure